joaoc-pires/website-joaopires.com/now.md

 ---
 layout: single
+title: What I'm doing now
 author_profile: true
 ---
-# What I'm doing now
 This page is my Now update hub, and I'll be giving it a refresh every now and then.

 ## Work